yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

    extension with the list of TNs that SP1 delegates to SP2.
 (Note that the CSR sent by SP2 to SP1 needs to be validated against the CSR template agreed upon in step 1.);
-3. SP1 sends an Order for the CSR to the ACME STAR CA;
+3. SP1 sends an Order for the CSR to the CA;
-4. Subsequently, after the required TNAuthList authorizations are successfully completed, the ACME STAR CA moves the Order to a "valid" state; at the same time the star-certificate endpoint is populated.
+4. Subsequently, after the required TNAuthList authorizations are successfully completed, the CA moves the Order to a "valid" state; at the same time the star-certificate endpoint is populated.
 5. The Order contents are forwarded from SP1 to SP2 by means of the paired "delegation" Order.